-As a sewing teacher and trainer to sewing instructors from all over the world, I can’t tell you how many times I hear how parents are very willing to happily sign their kids up for sewing classes.
-Most parents get it.
-They understand that sewing is an important life skill for kids.
-If they learn how to sew they’ll know how to hem their pants.
-If they take sewing classes they’ll be able to repair their stuffed animals when they spring leaks and the stuffing starts coming out.
-Parents totally “get” the many awesome things that come with their kids learning how to sew.
+As a sewing teacher and trainer to sewing instructors from all over the world, I can tell you that most parents understand that sewing is an important life skill for kids.
+If they learn how to sew they’ll know how to hem their own pants or repair their stuffed animals when they spring leaks and the stuffing starts coming out.
+Parents totally “get” the many awesome life skills that come with their kids learning how to sew.

 But what about all that OTHER really important things you can learn when you learn how to sew?